stomg7969/ecommerce-solo-project-frontend/README.md

 ### Features / App Description

 - Cart: users can ...
   - Add products to a cart.
   - Adjust quantity of each product.
   - Delete each product.
   - Choose shipping method.
   - Check total amount.

-  * Full authentication & authorization
+- Full authentication & authorization

-  - Authenticate users.
-  - Authorize only on intended pages.

 - User's ActiveRecord CRUD
 - User can see all orders
 - Filter by multiple categories
 - Search by product name
 - Sort by price (both ASC and DESC)

 ### What I learned 1